grnet/kamaki/README.md

 Overview
 --------

-./kamaki is a multipurpose, interactive command-line tool and also a client development API for managing clouds.
+./kamaki is a multipurpose, interactive command-line tool, and also a client development library for managing OpenStack clouds.

 As a development library, it implements the OpenStack APIs, along with the custom extensions introduced by [Synnefo](http://www.synnefo.org).